LedgerHQ/btchip-python/README.md

 Marketing version : BTChip let you secure your bitcoin private keys and use bitcoins safely in hostile environments (public PC, Windows PC you forgot to update 3 years ago ...)

 Technical version : BTChip is a smartcard chip performing keypair generation, signing and verification over the secp256k1 elliptic curve.
 Communication with the host is done over USB HID APIs.
-No asymmetric keys are kept on the dongle - the private keys are sent back encrypted by a Triple DES context key.
+No asymmetric keys are kept on the dongle - the private keys are sent back and forth encrypted by a Triple DES context key.

 A healthy amount of ISO 7816-4 (http://www.cardwerk.com/smartcards/smartcard_standard_ISO7816-4.aspx), GlobalPlatform Secure Channel (http://www.globalplatform.org) is referenced by the samples.
 If confused by the samples, it is recommended to check other projects for inspiration, such as GPShell - http://sourceforge.net/projects/globalplatform/files/